Mariya Hendriksen

 Milestones & Activities

-• (Sep 2024) Started a research internship at Microsfot Research Cambridge with the Game Intelligence team.
+• (Sep 2024) Started a research internship at Microsoft Research Cambridge on the Game Intelligence team.

-• (Apr 2024) Started a research internship at Google Zurich with the Gemini team.
+• (Apr 2024) Started a research internship at Google Zurich on the Gemini team.

 • (Jul 2023) Started a research internship at Bloomberg AI in London.